tshepang/blog/content/Somewhere (2010).md

 categories = ['movies']
 +++

-The lead character of rich, famous, and easily fucks ultra-hot gals, yet the only bright thing in his life seems to be her beloved daughter (who is given a flawless portrayal).
+The lead character is rich, famous, and easily fucks ultra-hot gals, yet the only bright thing in his life seems to be her beloved daughter (who is given a flawless portrayal).
 This feeling of purposelessness is well-punctuated by Sofia Coppola's superb direction of loong takes and